The vast majority of fasteners are right-hand threads, so why on earth were left-hand threaded fasteners created?

 What are Left-Hand Threads Designed for?

-Left-handed screws are used more often than not for the advantage of reverse threading – with some cars utilising the left-hand threads on their left sides wheels which are unlike the right-hand side wheels in that they rotate anti-clockwise.
+Left-hand screws are used more often than not for the advantage of reverse threading – for example with some cars use left-hand threads on their left side wheels which are unlike the right-hand side wheels in that they rotate anti-clockwise.
 This use of reverse-threaded fasteners helps to prevent gradual loosening from the torque of the wheels.